namtrhg/hailstone-test/README.md

 - Modals are used to handle game restarts, winner announcements, and ties.
 - The game highlights the winning squares when a player wins.

+## Testing

+- To run the tests for the Tic-Tac-Toe game, use the command: yarn test.

 ## Technologies Used

 - React